heathensoft/lwjgl-guide/guide/chapter07.md

 >* **GL_TEXTURE_2D_MULTISAMPLE:** The image in this texture (only one image.
 No mipmapping) is 2-dimensional.
 Each pixel in these images contains multiple samples instead of just one value.
 >* **GL_TEXTURE_2D_MULTISAMPLE_ARRAY:** Combines 2D array and 2D multisample types.
 No mipmapping.

-*We will mostly be dealing with 2D and 2D Array textures.*
+*We will mostly be dealing with 2D textures.*

 When we bind the texture to a texture slot, we bind the texture to the texture target: